bensutherland/poolparty/README.md

  It is highly recommended to run the example files provided in the example directory before diving into large datasets.

- PP_example.pdf under 'examples' contains additional detailed information on the pipeline.
+ pool_party_example.pdf in the folder 'example' contains additional detailed information on the pipeline.

 ## Prerequisites